ucinlp/unstereo-eval/results/README.md

-# Datasets description
+# Full results description

-Each data file consists of the number of sentence pairs in the dataset * 28.
+Each data file `.csv.gz` consists of the number of sentence pairs in the dataset * 28.
 The files can be read using `pd.read_csv`.
 Each row in the dataframe corresponds to a single sentence pair and their corresponding evaluation using a language model.
 Note that all the information corresponding to a single test sentence pair should be in the row.